Personal Support Worker Program and Supportive Care Program

 Experiential learning experiences provide:

-- students with opportunity to develop skills to apply in a field placement;
+- students with opportunity to develop skills to apply in a clinical field placement;

 - students with opportunity to work with a team who support, evaluate, and mentor them as they work to acquire the skills and attitudes necessary of a PSW/Supportive Care Provider;